awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/set-aws-iam-sqs-permissions.md

 **Note**
  The `Resource` ﬁeld is the Amazon Resource Name \(ARN\) of your Amazon SQS queue\.

- For more information on message notification and queuing for your SaaS products, see [Subscribing an SQS queue to the SNS topic](subscription-notification.md#subscribing-an-sqs-queue-to-the-sns-topic) and [Accessing the AWS Marketplace metering and entitlement APIs](accessing-the-aws-marketplace-metering-and-entitlement-apis.md)\.
+ For more information on message notification and queuing for your SaaS products, see [Subscribing an SQS queue to the SNS topic](saas-notification.md#subscribing-an-sqs-queue-to-the-sns-topic) and [Accessing the AWS Marketplace Metering and Entitlement Service APIs](saas-integration-metering-and-entitlement-apis.md)\.